cwanlab/cwanlab.github.io/_pages/about.md

 <span style="font-size:0.87em;">
 I am a Computer Scientist and an Instructor at Harvard Medical School and Massachusetts General Hospital, working with the Semenov group.
 Prior to that, I was a postdoctoral researcher at Harvard Medical School and Massachusetts General Hospital.
-I received my PhD degree in Computer Science from the University of Texas at Dallas in 2021, where I was fortunate to be advised by Haim Schweitzer.</span>
+I received my PhD degree in Computer Science from the University of Texas at Dallas in 2021, where I was fortunate to be advised by Dr. Haim Schweitzer.</span>

 <span style="font-size:0.87em;">
 My research focuses on the development of computational methodologies for multimodal analyses and explainable machine learning models of biomedical data, which will enable personalized medicine.</span>